perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 [`PUBLISH_RELATED_ASSETS`]{#publishrelatedassets}

 :   Bricolage allows you to create relationships between documents.
-    These can point to ârelated storiesâ or add images to a document, among other things.
+    These can point to “related stories” or add images to a document, among other things.
 By default, when you publish a document, Bricolage will also try to publish any related documents.
 This will help to prevent 404s or broken image problems.
 In some cases, you